 Emergency glucagon can save your life when your blood sugar is dangerously low.
 While calling 911 may be the most appropriate option for certain households caring for a person with diabetes, the glucagon prescription should still be offered, filled and kept in a known location in the home.

 It doesn’t matter how much insulin you take or what your A1c is—if you take insulin via pump, syringe, pen, or inhalation, you can experience severe low blood sugar.

 - Read more: Asking Your Doctor for Emergency Glucagon

 - Read more: Getting Glucagon CoPay Cards & Insurance Denials

-Educational content related to severe hypoglycemia is made possible with support from Lilly Diabetes, and editorial control rests solely on Beyond Type 1.
+Educational content related to severe hypoglycemia is made possible with support from Lilly Diabetes, an active partner of Beyond Type 2 at the time of publication.
+Editorial control rests solely on Beyond Type 1.